-The SEGD Global Design Awards were launched in 1987 to demonstrate how design improves the quality of life for people everywhere by creating memorable experiences in places where we work, play, shop, travel and gather.
-The international design awards program is focused solely on Experiential Graphic Design and recognizes the world’s best examples of experiences designed to connect people to place.
+The SEGD Global Design Awardsis the only international design awards program is focused on experiential graphic design and recognizes the world’s best examples of experiences designed to connect people to place.

 - Digital Experience Content